EA SDS Training My Bookings My Learning Portal More

 AIMS:

-- Explore a range of practical strategies, with an emphasis on sensory strategies to support the early years, primary and special school pupil with ASD.
+- Provide a range of practical strategies to support the pupil with Autism in the transfer to post-primary

-This course will be available to access online throughout the school year up to 31/08/2025.
+This course will be available to access online any time after registration.

 ** Please ensure you have entered your email correctly to receive the training details **